Eva Murati: Vizion Plus

-Other Presentations
+Other presentations

 Murati presented One Billion Rising the feministic movement at Dëshmoret e Kombit Avenue, in which thousands of women took part by dancing the Break the Chain choreography.

 Murati hosted the 8th of March annual concert at the Palace of Congresses, which was in honor of International Women's Day.
 This event was attended by many political figures and was concluded with a speech by then prime minister of Albania, Sali Berisha.

 On the behalf of the 100th anniversary of Albania's Independence, Murati hosted the concert on 29 November 2012.

 The 2016 New Year's Eve Classical Concert was hosted by Murati and TV host Xhani Shqerra.

-Other Appearances
+Other appearances

 She presented Miss Universe Albania, and was invited to be part of the jury at Miss Teen Albania 2016.

 Murati was also part of the jury in the TV Show Shopping Night aired in Vizion Plus and Living HD as a fashion adviser.

 She appeared in the sketch-show Apartamenti 2XL, and various talk shows, cooking shows.

 Film

 Eva Murati made her debut as an actress in May 2013 in the short movie The Outlaw.
-The movie premiered in October 2013 in Tirana and was part of Durres Film Festival.
+The movie premiered in October 2013 in Tirana and was part of International Film Summerfest of Durrës.

 In December 2016 Murati took part in the artistic project EKSOD by Justin Fernando Valls in role of Juna.
 Inspired by the political events of the time EKSOD produced by JFV Production showed the desire of young adults to leave Albania due to lack of opportunities and not achieving goals because of the corrupted system.

 Murati starred in her first full-length movie Ti mund të më quash Xhon (translated: You can call me John) in the role of Alba Basha alongside Genti Kame, Gezim Rudi and Ermira Gjata.
-She initially won the audition for the role of Lorna, but she rejected it due to personal reasons.
+She initially won the audition for the role of Lorna, but she rejected it for personal reasons.
 In this teenage drama she played the free spirited teenager, who comes from a rich family with political engagement.
 She is also Lorna's best friend.
 The movie was produced by Papadhimitri Production.
 It premiered on 29 of March 2017 at Millennium and Imperial Cinemas.